MileHacker Logo

 Vegetarian/Vegan

 Able to find dishes.
 Dedicated restaurants are rare.
-Use phrases like "tidak pakai daging" (no meat).
+Use phrases like "tidak pakai daging" (meat-free).

 Halal Availability